andimsewon/ir_project/README.md

 Open `http://localhost:8501` in your browser.

-### 5-1) Web UI usage (SPLADE fixed)
+### 5-1) Web UI usage (method-selectable, default Dense)

+1) Select a retrieval method (Dense is default)
-1) Enter a query and press Enter or click `Search`
+2) Enter a query and press Enter or click `Search`
-2) Check title/snippet/score in result cards
+3) Check title/snippet and the score type label in result cards
-3) Move pages with pagination
+4) Move pages with pagination
-4) Toggle Reranker / Query Expansion options
+5) Toggle Reranker / Query Expansion options
+6) For hybrid methods, adjust the BM25 weight in the sidebar
+7) Use `Clear results` to reset the view

 ### 6) Run the CLI (optional)